 Will came to us when he was having a dispute with his insurer.
-Cracking from subsidence in his garage needed to be fixed, but there was a disagreement to how much would be built.
+Cracking from subsidence in his garage needed to be fixed, but there was a disagreement about the extent of the repairs.

 Will noticed that there was cracking in his garage, so he got in touch with his insurer.
 They agreed to cover his claim for subsidence damage.
 Both Will's and the insurer's engineers said that it would be best for the garage to be demolished and rebuilt.
 This is because the cracking had distorted the frame beyond repair.